The Daily Dose/Monday, April 21, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow spends a second straight night with a girl.
+The Diary of a Nobody – Sparrow’s leisurely night at the hospital doesn’t last forever.
 Today’s Diary.

 ———